ShadowTwin41/BraTS_2023_2024_solutions/BraTS2024_Task8.md

 ![alt text](imgs/Infer_task8.png "Title")

-#### Data augmentation strategy
+#### 🤖🏥📑 Data augmentation strategy

-We start by creating more random healthy masks.
+⚠️ We start by creating more random healthy masks.
 We trained a GAN from scratch, to meet the challenge requirements, but to avoid training more GANs (very time consuming), you can use the same label generator model trained to generate synthetic labels, as explained in [How we won BraTS 2023 Adult Glioma challenge?
 Just faking it!
 Enhanced Synthetic Data Augmentation and Model Ensemble for brain tumour segmentation](https://arxiv.org/abs/2402.17317).
 To train the generator, take a look at [BraTS2023_Task1.md](./BraTS2023_Task1.md), `Label generator `more concretly.

-**Not recommended:** If you want to train a GAN using the labels provided in this dataset, you can use the same approach that was used for the [BraTS2024 meningioma dataset](./BraTS2024_Task3.md), but remember to create the correct csv file (you will need to play around with the `csv_creator.py`).
+**⚠️ Not recommended:** If you want to train a GAN using the labels provided in this dataset, you can use the same approach that was used for the [BraTS2024 meningioma dataset](./BraTS2024_Task3.md), but remember to create the correct csv file (you will need to play around with the `csv_creator.py`).

-**After training the generator (the recommended one!):**
+**🤖⚙️🏃‍♀️After training the generator (the recommended one!):**

 1. `cd data_creator`
 2. Copy the generator to the folder .`/weights`, just for convinience.